bellsociety/bellsociety.com_old/README.md

 ---

+# Getting Started with Development

+Development requires Ruby and Python.
+Ruby for the site and Python for the sweet-ass script that generates all the boilerplate.

+To get started with Ruby is easy.
+Run `bundle install` and it should just work.

+Python is harder because there's no dependencies file.
+I used `pip install clint django pyyaml requests tablib` and it worked (those, incidentally, are the non-system dependecies from `bin/import.py`).
+If you're good at Python, you should update this repo with some sort of requirements file and cement your reputation as a good Samaritan!

+---

 ### To add a new Year's worth of Members:

 1. Add `2032` to the `collections: members: years:` list in `_config.yaml`.
 It'll make sense when you look.